 - The guardian does not provide medical or dental attention; and

-- The child is not taken to emergency facilities when needed.
+- The juvenile is not taken to emergency facilities when needed.

-How is emergency custody filed in the state of Virginia?
+How is an emergency supervision order filed in the state of Virginia?

-a.
-The person asking for the emergency custody of a minor child must prove that the child lived in the state of Virginia for a minimum of six months before filing for the emergency custody.
+- The person asking for the emergency supervision of a minor child must prove that the child lived in the state of Virginia for a minimum of six months before filing for the emergency supervision.

-b.
-The person asking for the custody must show why he/ she has the right to custody instead of the one who has the custody of the minor child at the moment of the trial.
+- The person asking for the supervision must show why he/ she has the right to custody instead of the one who has the custody of the minor child at the moment of the trial.
 This can be done in various ways which include proving the following:

-- The child was a subject to child abuse by the current guardian;
+- The juvenile was a subject to child abuse by the current guardian;

-- The child was subjected to bad influence by the current guardian; or
+- The juvenile was subjected to bad influence by the current guardian; or

-- The child was a subject to neglect by the current guardian.
+- The juvenile was a subject to neglect by the current guardian.

-c.
-Provide the information needed by the UCCJ (Uniform Child Custody Jurisdiction) such as the child’s previous residential locations, the child’s guardian in each location and the cases the child was tangled in such as a divorce between the child’s parents.
+- Provide the information needed by the UCCJ (Uniform Child Custody Jurisdiction) such as the child’s previous residential locations, the child’s guardian in each location and the cases the child was tangled in such as a divorce between the child’s parents.

-d.
-The person asking for the emergency custody must ask the court to call for the child’s current guardian.
+- The person asking for the emergency custody order must ask the court to call for the child’s current guardian.

-e.
-The person who asked for the emergency custody waits for the court to decide a date for a full hearing to judge the case.
+- The person who asked for the emergency custody order waits for the court to decide a date for a full hearing to judge the case.

-f.
-After a full hearing, the person asking for the emergency custody will wait for a full investigation by an agency that was told by the court to investigate the case.
+- After a full hearing, the person asking for the emergency custody order will wait for a full investigation by an agency that was told by the court to investigate the case.

-g.
-After the investigation, the final decision will be made regarding the matter of which person take the custody of the minor child.
-It decides if the current guardian will remain as one or the person who asked for the emergency custody will become the guardian.
+- After the investigation, the final decision will be made regarding the matter of which person take the custody of the minor child.
+It decides if the current guardian will remain as one or the person who asked for the emergency care order will become the guardian.